fr4nkR/fr4nkR.github.io/README.md

 My Blog
 ========
-My personal blod using mediator - A medium inspired Jekyll blog theme.
+My personal blog using mediator - A medium inspired Jekyll blog theme.
 Gathered it from [here](https://github.com/dirkfabisch/mediator) if you're interested, it is free to use under the MIT License.
 [Readium 2.0](http://www.svenread.com/readium-ghost-theme/).

 Testing